layoutBox/PinLayout/README.md

   }
 ```

-:pushpin: Would it be that easily using auto layout?
+:pushpin: Would it be easier using auto layout?

-:pushpin: This example is also available in the [Examples App](#examples_app).
+:pushpin: This example is available in the [Examples App](#examples_app).
+See example complete [source code](https://github.com/mirego/PinLayout/blob/master/Example/PinLayoutSample/UI/Tests/AdjustToContainer/Subviews/ChoiceSelectorView.swift)

 <br/>